Gertrude Bell: Final years

 On 12 July 1926, Bell was discovered dead of an overdose of allobarbital sleeping pills.
-It is unknown whether the overdose was an intentional suicide or an accidental misdose.
-She had asked her maid to wake her in the morning, suggesting an accident, but she had also requested for Cornwallis to look after her new dog in case anything happened to her the previous day, and had recently written a philosophical letter to her mother on how her lonely existence cannot extend forever, suggesting foreknowledge of her death.
+It is unknown whether the overdose was intentional or accidental.
+She had asked her maid to wake her in the morning, suggesting an accident, but, on the previous day, she had also asked Cornwallis to look after her new dog if anything happened to her, and had recently written a philosophical letter to her mother on how her lonely existence could not extend forever, suggesting foreknowledge of her death.
 She was buried at the Anglican cemetery in Baghdad's Bab al-Sharji district the same day.
 Her funeral was a major event, attended by a large crowd.
 It was said King Faisal watched the procession from his private balcony as they carried her coffin to the cemetery.
-Back in Great Britain, King George V personally wrote a letter of condolences to her parents Hugh and Florence.
+In Britain, King George V personally wrote a letter of condolences to her parents Hugh and Florence.